-• The class teacher and SRP Coordinator will meet with parents (this could be as part of Parent's evening) to discuss your child's needs, support and progress.

-• For further information the SRP Coordinator is available to discuss support in more detail.
+- The class teacher and SENCO and/or SRP manager will meet with parents (this could be as part of Parent's evening) to discuss your child's needs, support and progress. - For further information the SRP manager or SENCO is available to discuss support in more detail.

-How are the governors involved and what are their
+How are the governors involved and what are their responsibilities?

-responsibilities?

-• The Head teacher reports to the Governors to inform them about the progress of all the children, including those with SEND; this report does not refer to individual children and confidentiality is maintained at all times.

-• One of the Governors is responsible for SEN and meets with the SRP Coordinator.
-They also report to the Governors to keep all informed.

-• The Governors agree priorities for spending within the SEN budget with the overall aim that all children receive the support they need in order to make progress.
+- The Head teacher reports to the Governors to inform them about the progress of all the children, including those with SEND; this report does not refer to individual children and confidentiality is maintained at all times. - One of the Governors is responsible for SEN and meets with the SENCO.
+They also report to the Governors to keep all informed. - The Governors agree priorities for spending within the SEN budget with the overall aim that all children receive the support they need in order to make progress.